kairos-fhir/kairos-fhir-dsl-mapping-example/README.md

 The examples show the possibilities how to export CXX data to FHIR in accordance to almost any FHIR R4 profile.
 More infos about CentraXX can be found on the [Kairos Website](https://www.kairos.de/en/)

+# Getting Started

+A [brief tutorial](gettingstarted.md) on how to set up and configure the FHIR custom export in CentraXX..

+# How-To

+Detailed instructions to the interface and its DSL can be found in the [German how-to](/CXX_FHIR_Custom_Export.pdf).

 # Requirements

 * To write or modify custom export scripts, it is necessary to have a very good understanding of the source and target data models to transform into